List of counties in Florida: Former counties

-Fayette County was created in 1832 from the portion of Jackson County east of the Chipola River, with county seat at Ochesee (now in Calhoun County east of Altha).
-In 1834 it was merged back into Jackson County.
+Fayette County was created in 1832 from the portion of Jackson County east of the Chipola River, with its county seat at Ochesee (now in Calhoun County east of Altha).
+In 1834, it was merged back into Jackson County.

 Renamed counties

 Five counties in Florida have been renamed.
 Most renamings occurred between 1845 and 1861, during the first sixteen years of Florida's statehood.
 One occurred in 1997, when Dade County changed its name to Miami-Dade County.